Know Before You Go - When You Need Care

 Registered nurses are available 24/7 to discuss your symptoms with you and recommend the most appropriate care.
 Call 800-535-9700 anytime to speak with a nurse.

 When your PCP isn’t available and you need urgent care services, CareFirst Video Visit securely connects you with a doctor, day or night, through your smartphone, tablet or computer.
 In addition, you can schedule visits for other needs such as behavioral health support from a therapist or psychiatrist, guidance from a certified nutritionist or breastfeeding support from a lactation consultant.
 It’s a convenient and easy way to get the care you need, wherever you are.
 Visit carefirstvideovisit.com to get started.

 - Convenience care centers (retail health clinics)

-These are typically located inside a pharmacy or retail store (e.g., CVS MinuteClinic or Walgreens Healthcare Clinic) and offer extended hours.
-Visit a convenience care center for help with minor concerns like cold symptoms and ear infections.
+These are typically located inside a pharmacy or retail store (like CVS MinuteClinic or Walgreens Healthcare Clinic) and offer care for non-emergency situations like colds, pink eye, strep tests and vaccinations.
+These centers usually have evening and weekend hours.

 - Urgent care centers

 Urgent care centers (such as Patient First or ExpressCare) provide treatment for injuries and illnesses that require prompt medical attention but are not life-threatening (sprains, minor cuts, flu, rashes, minor burns).
 These centers have doctors on staff and offer weekend/after-hours care.